GoogleCloudPlatform/gce-rescue/gce_rescue_v2/README.md

   /mnt/affected-disk

 When done, restore with:
-  python -m gce_rescue_v2.cli restore web-server --zone us-central1-a
+  gce-rescue-v2 restore web-server --zone us-central1-a

 # SSH and fix the issue
 $ gcloud compute ssh web-server --zone us-central1-a